Subject: Processors | June 5, 2014 - 06:32 PM | Jeremy Hellstrom

 - MP3 - Direct download link to the MP3 file

-Hosts: Ryan Shrout, Josh Walrath, Allyn Malventano and Chris Barbere
+Hosts: Ryan Shrout, Jeremy Hellstrom, Josh Walrath, Allyn Malventano, and Scott Michaud

 News items of interest: